statisticsnorway/dapla-js-utilities/README.md

 ```

 In this case the variable `text` now contains `Here I am!` and `problem` is `undefined`.
 But your application will not
-crash runtime when defining the variable `problem`.
+crash runtime when accessing the variable `problem`.

 #### `truncateString(string, length)`
 This function takes two arguments, the first being the string you want to truncate, the second being at which point in